Some advice for students. Updated for 2025.

 Additionally, GPA weighing can be pretty asymmetric, e.g. a 3.6 vs a 3.9 difference may not really matter as much as a 2.9 vs a 3.2.

-Companies may have some cut-off as well unless there are extraordinary circumstances, since it helps them narrow the applicant pool easily.
+Some companies have explicit cut-offs since it helps them narrow the applicant pool easily.
 Often these cut-offs are between 2.9 and 3.2.

 Generally if you have better things to do with your time, I think you should shoot to find a Pareto principle point where you put in a reasonable amount of effort in school to get an optimal result.